- Reasons to Elope at Mt. Baker

 Mt.
 Baker Elopement Packages

 If you’re ready to elope at Mt.
 Baker, I’m ready to help you plan!
-As an elopement photographer, I help couples find the best places to elope, and give recommendations for vendors, places to stay, and things to do – anything you need to create your dream wedding day.
+As a Mt.
+Baker elopement photographer, I help couples find the best places to elope, and give recommendations for vendors, places to stay, and things to do – anything you need to create your dream wedding day.

 Contact me if you’re interested in planning a Mt.
 Baker elopement!